 October 2018.
 Fudewan Village is also home to an ancient Tea House that now serves as a Tea Academy of some repute throughout Zhejiang Province.
 Many Chinese people come here to buy quality tea and learn about the growing and brewing process.
 I was told it probably wasn’t a good idea to go in unless I intended to buy some tea!

-For more on my afternoon at this secret corner of China, take a look at My 5: Fudewan Ancient Village Part II.
+For more on my afternoon at this secret corner of China, take a look at Travel Report: Fudewan Ancient Village Part II.

 Want to discover more of this fascinating region of China?
 Check out my many travel reports from across Zhejiang Province.

 Interested in searching further afield?
-No problem, I’ve penned stacks of My 5s from all over China!
+No problem, I’ve penned stacks of travel reports from all over China!

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.